DX-60B Restoration

 9) No microphone was included with the set and the DX-60B requires a high impedance one.
 I had a 55 year-old Yaesu YD-846 mike which required a four-conductor plug socket (the xmtr uses a single conductor coaxial socket) so I removed the original socket and replaced it with the new, 4-conductor one.
 This also makes provision for a future conversion to a PTT scheme.
 I got no output on AM so I don’t yet know if the microphone is the problem or if there is some difficulty in the modulation circuit.
 That will be determined later, when I have a known-good microphone.

 10) The MA meter works well but its plastic cover is a bit yellowed from exposure to light.
 Not having an exact replacement, or being able to clean off the yellowed plastic, it remains in place.
+I might replace it with another meter is I have an appropriate one, and keep the old meter in storage, in case someone else wants this transmitter.

 11) The bottom row of knobs was replaced by more modern-looking ones since some original ones were cracked.